ShuvoNewaz/2D-Object-Detection-KITTI/readme.md

 #### Labels

-The lables exist only for the training set.
+The labels exist only for the training set.
 These `.txt` files contain the following:

 1. The object class.
 2. Truncation - A measure of how much the object out of image bounds.
 0 $\rightarrow$ non-truncated.
 1 $\rightarrow$ truncated.